 In other words, unlike traditional marketers, who may have a broader view and be concerned about things like brand recognition or public relations, growth hackers are only interested in strategies and tactics that drive growth.
 If marketing tactics DON’T have that potential, then they’re not interested.

 Many companies now have teams of growth marketers, growth engineers, product managers, and other roles.

 The Growth Hacking Funnel: Key Metrics to Measure

 As we’ve said, growth hackers are obsessed with strategies that build business.
-They typically set priorities for customer acquisition and scaling the business, and develop, implement, and test ideas to help them achieve their goals.
+They typically set priorities for acquiring new customers and scaling the business, and develop, implement, and test ideas to help them achieve their goals.

 A key part of planning any marketing strategy is deciding how to measure success.
 Many growth hackers focus on “pirate metrics”, so-called because of their initials: AARRR.
 Fun, right?

 - Acquisition: getting new customers

 - Activation: persuading customers to use the product

 - Retention: keeping customers and reducing churn